 Treasury Counsel are appointed by the Attorney General through fair and open competition, in consultation with the Director of Public Prosecutions.

-Junior Treasury Counsel are appointed following a two-year monitoring period (see below).
+Junior Treasury Counsel are appointed following a three-year monitoring period (see below).
 Once appointed, Junior Treasury Counsel serve an initial period of three years, which can be renewed for a further three years.
 At the end of the second period of three years Junior Treasury Counsel are eligible to enter the open competition to become Senior Treasury Counsel.

 Senior Treasury Counsel are similarly appointed for an initial three years, which can be extended for a further three years.

 An open competition is normally held every three years to appoint new Senior Treasury Counsel.
 This involves a written application and an assessed interview.
 Applicants do not need to have been Junior Treasury Counsel in order to apply.

 Limiting the periods Treasury Counsel serve ensures that ‘the Room’ is invigorated, and that those within it bring a range of skills and specialisms.

 Treasury Counsel Monitorees